 One list will be comprised of “new applicants” defined as:

-applicants who have never received an EPA Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant, or
+applicants that have never received an EPA Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant, or

-applicants who were awarded a Brownfields Multipurpose, Assessment, RLF, orbui Cleanup Grant that closed in 2015 or earlier.
+applicants that were awarded a Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant that closed in 2016 or earlier.

 A second list will be comprised of “existing and recent recipients” defined as:

-applicants who have an open Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant, or
+applicants that have an open Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant, or

-applicants who were awarded a Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant that closed in 2016 or later.
+applicants that were awarded a Brownfields Multipurpose, Assessment, RLF, or Cleanup Grant that closed in 2017 or later.

-EPA expects to select approximately 60 of the highest ranked Community-wide Assessment Grant applications and intends to use approximately 50% of the total amount of funding available under this category for grants to “new applicants.”
+EPA expects to select approximately 92 of the highest ranked Community-wide Assessment Grant applications and intends to use approximately 40% of the total amount of funding available under this category for grants to “new applicants.”
 This percentage is an estimate and is subject to change based on funding levels, the quality of applications received, and other applicable considerations.